rshipp/geodigger/index.md

 GeoDigger was designed with extensibility in mind.
-A single parent class takes care of interfacing with the database server and sanitizing unique user IDs, while small child classes such as the TwitterDigger class connect to a single API and pass information to their parent.
-Adding support for additional social networking APIs is straightforward - just take a look at TwitterDigger.py for example code.
+A single parent class takes care of interfacing with the database server and sanitizing unique user IDs.
+Specialized classes, such as the TwitterDigger class, connect to a specific API and *** pass information to their parent *** (not sure if I understood that).
+Adding support for additional social network service APIs is straightforward - just take a look at TwitterDigger.py for example code.